bitfasching/slack-email-webhook/README.md

 ## Getting Started

-This is how to set up your Slack Email Webhook in 5 minutes.
+How to set up your Slack Email Webhook in 5 minutes.
 You'll need:

 - an email account with IMAP access